gitcpy/obsidian-diagram-pop/README.md

 Usage:

-  Open a markdown file, if click a mermaid diagram if exits, there is a mermaid popup will display.

-  Open the popup with ctrl+left click
+  If there is any mermaid diagram in the markdown file, open the popup up with ctrl+left click.

   It is easy to manipulate the popup.